-When a family has a deaf child, they begin to use the local signs and also to invent new ones of their own.
-For example, at a village rehabilitation center in Mexico, a family arrived on muleback with their 6 year old deaf son.
+When a family has a child with hearing loss, they begin to use the local signs and also to invent new ones of their own.
+For example, at a village rehabilitation center in Mexico, a family arrived on muleback with their 6 year old son.
 The boy got nervous and wanted to go home.
 So he pulled on his father's shirt sleeve and made these sounds and signs:

 The family had begun to figure out its own sign language, without having been taught it.
-The boy himself had made up the sign for 'RIDING the MULE'.
+The boy himself had made up the sign for RIDING the MULE.

-The sign language that families develop with their deaf children is usually not very complete.
-Communicating is often still difficult.
+The sign language that families develop is usually not very complete, and communicating is often still difficult.
 However, people have joined together to create sign languages which are complete languages.
 There are hundreds of different sign languages, but there are 3 main types:

-• National and regional sign languages.
-In nearly all countries, deaf people have created their own sign languages which they use to communicate as well and nearly as fast as hearing people.
+National and regional sign languages.
+In nearly all countries, people with hearing loss have created their own sign languages which they use to communicate.
 Different hand signs represent different things, actions, and ideas.
 The structure (grammar) of these languages is different from the spoken language, and may be difficult for hearing people to learn.
-These languages are preferred by people born deaf.
-Examples are American Sign Language.
-(ASL), used in the USA and Canada, and Mexican Sign Language.
+These languages are preferred by people with complete hearing loss since birth.
+Examples are American Sign Language (ASL), used in the USA and Canada, and Mexican Sign Language.

 - Sign languages based on spoken languages.
 These languages have the same organization and grammar as the local spoken language.
-They are easier for hearing persons to learn and for persons who became deaf after they learned to speak.
-Sometimes they use the first letter (finger spelling) of a word as part of the sign.
-This is harder for children who cannot read to learn, but can make learning to read easier and more fun.
-Examples are English Sign Language and Spanish Sign Language. - Finger spelling.
+They are easier for hearing persons to learn and for persons whose hearing loss began after they learned to speak.
+People will sign and speak at the same time, so they are not signing a complete sign language, just supporting their speech with some signs. - Finger spelling.
 Each word is spelled out with hand signs that represent the letters of the local alphabet.
-This method of 'writing in the air' is slow but exact.
+This method of "writing in the air" takes longer but is exact.
 It is easier for persons to learn who can already read and write.
-For English, the British use a 2-handed system and the Americans use a one-handed system.
+For English, some countries use a 2-handed system and others use a one-handed system.
 Try to learn the system that is most used in your country.

-Many deaf persons combine these 3 systems.
-With other deaf persons they use mostly the first, with hearing persons or a 'translator' they use mostly the second, and finger spell difficult words.
-When 'talking' to someone who does not know sign language, they can write down what they need to say-or use a letterboard.
+Many people combine these 3 systems.
+With other people with hearing loss they use mostly the first, with hearing persons or a translator they use mostly the second, and finger spell words that don't have signs.
+When communicating with someone who does not know sign language, they can write down what they need to say-or use a letterboard.